hmtinc/Sapphire-/README.md

 5. Read Offline

 #Required Binaries
 Sapphire makes use of 3rd party binaries to convert the online etext to pdf format.
-This binaries are not provided with Sapphire and will need to be downloaded separately (links provided below)
+These binaries are not provided with Sapphire and will need to be downloaded separately (links provided below)
 - HarTools (har2csv) - https://github.com/spcgh0st/HarTools
 - Swftools (swfrender) - http://www.swftools.org